 Parents may feel at a loss with how to make their child feel more confident with themselves while they face this stepping-stone on the way to manhood.
 Here’s some insight to help you help him.

 What’s going on?

 A key move toward helping your son reconcile with his changing voice is giving him the information to understand what is going on.
 So, why exactly do boys’ voices crack as they become deeper?

-“Characteristically, by about 13, most boys are starting to experience changes (in their voice),” says Siegfried Schweighofer, a pediatrician with Henry Ford Macomb Hospital.
+“Characteristically, by about 13, most boys are starting to experience changes (in their voice),” says Clinton Township pediatrician, Siegfried Schweighofer.

 Looking at the process

 “Puberty can take about 2 to 4 1/2 years,” adds Schweighofer.
 “Voice changes occur once a significant amount of hormones are present.”